3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 This script simulates what should be extended into PCR17 by SKINIT, LZ and kernel during platform booting.
 It extends both SHA256 and SHA1 values.
-However, expected result is valid only for SHA256.
+However, expected result is valid only for SHA256 if used with TPM2.0 device.

 To properly execute script, first find correct directory to `bzImage` and `initrd`.
 Best way to find exact directories is to see `"NixOS - Secure Launch"`